lemuriad/tupl/readme.md

 [regular](https://en.cppreference.com/w/cpp/concepts/regular) types
 then `tupl<Xs...>` is a trivial / structural / regular type.

+Aggregate structs acquire shared properties of their members.
 In particular, a `tupl` is [*TriviallyCopyable*](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) if all its elements are.